ASYquan/ghidra-decompiler/README.md

 # ghidra-decompiler

 A command-line toolkit for automated binary decompilation using [Ghidra's](https://ghidra-sre.org/) headless analyzer.
-Designed for security engineers, reverse engineers, and CTF players who want fast, scriptable decompilation without opening the GUI.
+Designed for me because im lazy and want to keep things GUI-free.
+Running the GUI was so slow, so i decided to create something that used the Ghidra-API to decompile code for my CTFs.

+PS: also tested Claude Code during the development to automate the commit messages, beause I don't wanna use Copilot outside of Latex usage.

 ---